January 9, 2026 (1mo ago) — last updated February 21, 2026 (10d ago)

 Strategic analysis

-• Gamification through tiered rewards.
+• Gamification through tiers encourages continued effort.

-• Keeps acquisition costs tied to revenue.
+• Keeps acquisition costs tied to revenue performance.

 Actionable takeaways